 The philosophy of boot camp for kids is that young people should already know the difference between good and bad behavior and have the social and emotional skills needed to become successful young adults.
 These camps assume that teens only act out because they were not punished enough.

 This is the idea behind boot camp for teenagers.
-If one works the ““ hard enough, makes them feel exhausted enough, and makes them feel bad enough, the teen will start acting appropriately.
+If one works the “juvenile offenders“ hard enough, makes them feel exhausted enough, and makes them feel bad enough, the teen will start acting appropriately.

 Although there may be slight differences in how a boot camp for boys and a boot camp for girls are run, the general idea is the same.
 It is not like boot camps for girls go any easier on their attendees than the boot camps for boys do.
 Both are harsh experiences for teens to live through.